What does a live-in nanny cost?

 And the level of a nanny's education influences her earning potential as well.
 The INA reported that the financial benefits of having two years of college education can equal more than $1 per hour extra in their hourly rate.

 Just like education, experience is also important.
 For every year of experience as a nanny, the pay rate will also increase.
 A nanny with 4-5 years under her belt can make more than $3 per hour more than a novice nanny.

 Above all, keep in mind that live-in nannies must be paid at least a minimum wage (find out the rate in your state).
 This rule is the same for live-out nannies too, but it's particularly easy to think that a live-in caregiver who works so many hours in your home can be paid at a lower rate.

-When you hire a nanny, don't forget about the extra costs that can crop up -- make sure you factor them into your budget.
-Things like an annual yearly bonus (a median of $600, according to the INA), yearly raises, food costs, insurance, memberships, gas reimbursement, etc. Figure out what you will be paying for, whether you will provide a stipend or reimburse your nanny for any expenses and include the details in your contract.
+When you hire a nanny, don't forget about additional costs and benefits that should be factored into your budget.
+Consider expenses like an annual bonus (a median of $600, according to the INA), yearly raises, food costs, insurance, memberships, gas reimbursement, etc. Figure out what you will be paying for, whether you will provide a stipend or reimburse your nanny for any expenses and include the details in your nanny contract.

 The short answer: yes.
-If you pay someone more than $2,100 a year, you're required to pay taxes.
-But paying these taxes provide important short and long-term benefits to your nanny as well as enable you to take advantage of tax breaks to lower your tax liability.
-Learn All About the Nanny Tax.
+If you pay someone more than $2,200 a year, you're required to pay taxes.
+But paying these "nanny taxes" provide important short- and long-term benefits to your nanny as well as enable you to take advantage of tax breaks to lower your tax liability.

 If the idea of being in charge of payroll and taxes makes you uneasy, find a service that can do that for you.
 Care.com HomePay can take care of your nanny's payroll and taxes, so you don't have to worry about filing deadlines and deducting the correct amounts.